adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/README.md

 # Azure-Data-Factory-Mapping-Data-Flow-Workshop

-Use this repository for hands-on training for Azure Data Factory Mapping Data Flows capabilities.
+Use this repository for hands-on training of Azure Data Factory Mapping Data Flows capabilities.

 ## What is Azure Data Factory?